Iron metallurgy in Africa: Uses

-Social and cultural significance
+Sociocultural significance

 It is important to recognize that while iron production had great influence over Africa both culturally in trade and expansion (Martinelli, 1993, 1996, 2004), as well as socially in beliefs and rituals, there is great regional variation.
 Much of the evidence for cultural significance comes from the practises still carried out today by different African cultures.
 Ethnographical information has been very useful in reconstructing the events surrounding iron production in the past, however the reconstructions could have become distorted through time and influence by anthropologist's studies.

-L The control of iron production was often by ironworkers themselves, or a "central power" in larger societies such as kingdoms or states (Barros 2000, p.
+The control of iron production was often by ironworkers themselves, or a "central power" in larger societies such as kingdoms or states (Barros 2000, p.
 154).
 The demand for trade is believed to have resulted in some societies working only as smelters or smiths, specialising in just one of the many skills necessary to the production process.
 It is possible that this also led to tradesmen specialising in transporting and trading iron (Barros 2000, pg152).
 However, not every region benefited from industrialising iron production, others created environmental problems that arose due to the massive deforestation required to provide the charcoal for fuelling furnaces (for example the ecological crisis of the Mema Region (Holl 2000, pg48)).

 Iron smelters and smiths received different social status depending on their culture.
 Some were lower in society due to the aspect of manual labour and associations with witchcraft, for example in the Maasai and Tuareg (Childs et al. 2005 pg 288).
 In other cultures the skills are often passed down through family and would receive great social status (sometimes even considered as witchdoctors) within their community.
 Their powerful knowledge allowed them to produce materials on which the whole community relied.
 In some communities they were believed to have such strong supernatural powers that they were regarded as highly as the king or chief.
 For example, an excavation at the royal tomb of King Rugira (Great Lakes, Eastern Africa) found two iron anvils placed at his head (Childs et al. 2005, p.
 288 in Herbert 1993:ch.6).
 In some cultures mythical stories have been built around the premise of the iron smelter emphasising their godlike significance.